Haraj-backend/hex-monscape/README.md

 > As Solutions Team member, your understanding towards [Hexagonal Architecture](./docs/reference/hex-architecture.md) is mandatory since it is the main architecture we used for building Haraj production services.
 >
 > So if you understand this architecture well, you will be in no time contributing to Haraj production.
+>
+> Also notice that even though here we are using Go as an example to showcase [Hexagonal Architecture](./docs/reference/hex-architecture.md), but actually this architecture is language agnostic.
+So you could apply it to any programming language you want.

 ## Background Story